Loyalty programs basics

 this part of the process consists of the following:

-- Create an aggregate which counts the amount of money spent on every product within a transaction.
+- Create an aggregate which counts the amount of money spent on the products within a single transaction.

-- Create an expression which calculate how many points a transaction is worth and rounds them down.
+- Create an expression which calculates how many points a transaction is worth and rounds them down.

 - Contact Synerise support to implement the